ashisharya65/Learn-Bicep/README.md

 # Bicep_Learning

-This contains all my notes for learning Azure Bicep.
+This repository contains all of my notes pertaining to learning Bicep.